Leader's Waist Turn - East Coast Swing

 2. Forward Triple Step (3 & 4)

-Followers: Let the leader have this one đ Tracing your right hand around the leaderâs waist, dance a right foot forward triple step as you curve in a clockwise direction.
+Followers: Let the leader have this one đ.
+Tracing your right hand around the leaderâs waist, perform a right foot forward triple step as you curve in a clockwise direction.
 By count 4, youâve completed about a half-turn and are now facing the opposite direction.
 Ta-da!
-Youâve just done a Waist Turn.
-Was that applause we heard?
+Youâve just executed a Waist Turn.
+Did we hear applause?

 3. Side Triple Step (5 & 6)